-Fireplace Safety Tips for the Holidays
+Fireplace Safety Tips

-- Never put wood, paper or any other materials into a gas, electric, or pellet-burning fireplace or fire pit.
+For your own protection, stick to the following guidelines of 4 things you should never put in a fireplace.
+Never put wood, paper, or any other materials into a gas, electric, or pellet-burning fireplace or fire pit.

 - Never burn cardboard, treated lumber, Christmas trees, newspapers, inked papers, or wax paper in your fireplace.

-Using your fireplace to burn anything other than the fuel it was designed to burn poses a serious fire risk and can allow harmful gasses to enter your home.
-Burning anything foreign in your fireplace will create creosote build-up in your chimney.
-Creosote buildup is the #1 cause of chimney fires!
+Using your fireplace to burn anything other than the fuel it was designed to burn poses a serious fire risk.
+Burning foreign materials in your hearth can also allow harmful gasses to enter your home.
+Cardboard, lumber, paper, and other foreign materials will cause rapid creosote* build-up in your chimney.

-Don’t Forget Your Flue Damper
+Open Your Flue Damper

 Keep Your Fireplace Clean

-Fake wood log sets are being replaced with colorful fire glass covering “hidden” burners, stainless burner pans, and even remote controls.
+Ceramic log sets are being replaced with colorful fire glass covering “hidden” burners, stainless burner pans, and even remote controls.
 Oversized mantles and surrounds are being removed to make room for the large flat screen TV above the fireplace.

 Modern Gas Logs Are Hot!